apiato/apiato/docs/_docs/miscellaneous/faq.md

 You can create your own Containers *(use the containers generator command to quickly create them)*, and publish them to your own repository.
 The only requirement is to have the package type set to `apiato-container` (`"type": "apiato-container"`) in your `composer.json` file.

+To use install the Container in your project add it as dependency to `app/Ship/composer.json`.

 The `apiato/containers-installer` will download your Container to the `app/containers/` directory.